apache/activemq-website/src/components/classic/documentation/how-do-i-use-log4j-jms-appender-with-activemq-classic.md

 log4j.appender.jms.TopicBindingName=logTopic
 log4j.appender.jms.TopicConnectionFactoryBindingName=ConnectionFactory
 ```
-The important thing is not to send ActiveMQ Classic logs to JMS appender, as it can cause errors since the broker will want to log before the connection is established.
+The important thing is not to send ActiveMQ logs to JMS appender, as it can cause errors since the broker will want to log before the connection is established.
 You will also need a JNDI configuration, so that appender can find appropriate topic to send log messages to.
 The example `jndi.properties` file can look like this:
 ```
 topic.logTopic=logTopic
 ```